Planning ahead

 - Must be notarized (unlike healthcare documents, notarization is mandatory)

-- No springing power of attorney under Section 709.2108(3) - a DPOA in Florida takes effect immediately when signed, not at some future triggering event (the only exception is for military members under specific conditions)
+- No springing power of attorney under Section 709.2108(3) - Florida DPOAs generally take effect immediately when signed

 - Financial institutions have a 4 business day acceptance window - once presented with a valid DPOA, they must accept or reject it within 4 business days